What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 But where was that immune system at that time?

-They need signals to work, and since damaged gingival cells release inflammatory signals which recruit neutrophils to the damaged area.
+They need signals to work, and damaged gingival cells release inflammatory signals that recruit neutrophils to the damaged area.
 The neutrophils release harmful chemicals to kill bacteria but these chemicals also damage the nearby tissue.

 That’s why you are brushing your teeth or just touching your gums it starts bleeding.

-Now, you understand gingivitis completely, let’s go to their types.
+Now, that you understand gingivitis completely, let’s go to their types.

 But I have seen some people who take much care of their teeth but still, their gums or gingiva bleeds?